zethon/AshDB/README.md

 This is designed as a write-once-read-many database.
 The database is stored in segments, the max size of each segment can be configured.
 Likewise, the database can have a limit as a whole which when exceeded, the oldest segments of the database will be deleted.

+# Documentation

+[AshDB documentation](doc/README.md) is bundled with the source code.

 # Example

 Write the digits 0-99 to a new database, then read those numbers back out and print them.